ht-sdks/events-sdk-go/Readme.md

 )

 func main() {
-    // Instantiates a client to use send messages to the Hightouch Events API. client := analytics.New(os.Getenv("WRITE_KEY"))
+    // Instantiates client to send events to the Hightouch Events API. client := analytics.New(os.Getenv("WRITE_KEY"))

     // Enqueues a track event that will be sent asynchronously.